multimeric/maskr/README.md

 #>  [1]  TRUE  TRUE  TRUE  TRUE  TRUE  TRUE  TRUE  TRUE  TRUE  TRUE FALSE FALSE
 ```

-We might then want to find the mean of the non-outliers:
+We can then find the mean of the non-outliers directly on the masked
+array:

 ``` r
 mean(masked)